 US to probe French plan to tax tech companies

-U.S. President Donald Trump on Wednesday ordered an investigation into France's planned tax on technology companies, a probe that could lead to the United States imposing new tariffs or other trade restrictions.

-WASHINGTON: U.S. President Donald Trump on Wednesday ordered an investigation into France's planned tax on technology companies, a probe that could lead to the United States imposing new tariffs or other trade restrictions.
+WASHINGTON: US President Donald Trump on Wednesday (Jul 10) ordered an investigation into France's planned tax on technology companies, a probe that could lead to the United States imposing new tariffs or other trade restrictions.

 The "Section 301" investigation will determine if the levy poses an unfair trade practice.
 Prior investigations have covered Chinese trade practices and European Union subsidies on large commercial aircraft.